- Season & Tickets

 M.F.A. in Drama & Theatre for Youth and Communities

-Jennifer Arffmann is a first year graduate student in the Drama and Theatre for Youth and Communities program.
-She has been living and teaching in Austin, TX for the past 8 years.
-Working primary as a Visual Art teacher at a project-based public charter in East Austin, she has created projects that combine Drama-Based Instruction with Visual Art and core academic subject areas.
+Jennifer Arffmann is a graduate student in the Drama and Theatre for Youth and Communities program.
+She has been living and teaching in Austin, Texas for the past eight years.
+Working primary as a visual art teacher at a project-based public charter in East Austin, she has created projects that combine drama-based Instruction with visual art and core academic subject areas.
 She also enjoyed collaborating with other arts-based teachers to create school wide performances and plays centered around building and maintaining a school community.
-Radiant Child yoga trained with 320 hours of additional Kundalini teacher training, Jennifer has taught yoga both at the Austin Discovery School and at Yoga Yoga in Austin, TX.
-She incorporates movement and body awareness into her Drama-Based work.
+Radiant Child yoga trained with 320 hours of additional Kundalini teacher training, Jennifer has taught yoga both at the Austin Discovery School and at Yoga Yoga in Austin, Texas.
+She incorporates movement and body awareness into her drama-based work.
 She is most excited about studying how creativity can be fully expressed when active drama strategies are used in conjunction with visual art.

-Megan Nevels graduated from Pitzer College in Claremont, CA and spent 6 months studying at the University of KwaZulu-Natal in Durban, South Africa.
+Megan Nevels graduated from Pitzer College in Claremont, California and spent six months studying at the University of KwaZulu-Natal in Durban, South Africa.
 She wrote and performed Khawuleza, a one-person play about HIV/AIDS in South Africa, as her senior thesis, and plans to travel back to Cape Town to devise theatre pieces with HIV-positive youth.
-Megan has worked at UCLA as the Coordinator for the summer youth acting program ActOne and as the Programs Intern and later as a Youth Mentor with The Unusual Suspects Theatre Company in Los Angeles.
+Megan has worked at UCLA as the coordinator for the summer youth acting program ActOne and as the programs intern and later as a youth mentor with The Unusual Suspects Theatre Company in Los Angeles.
 She has been a featured playwright and spoken word artist at various festivals and events in Los Angeles, Claremont, Durban and Cape Town.

 Joshua Streeter is from the New York/Pennsylvania area.
 He holds degrees from Millikin University, Emerson College, and Mansfield University.
 Joshua has recently worked with several theatre companies focused on developing and producing new musical theatre.
 In addition to working in the theatre, he was a 2nd and 3rd grade classroom teacher for four and a half years.
 Joshua is an active member of American Alliance for Theatre and Education (AATE) and is currently a theatre writer for the National Coalition for Core Arts Standards (NCCAS).
 The Drama and Theatre for Youth and Communities (DTYC) program will assist Joshua in investigating the writing, producing, and history of Theatre for Young Audiences (TYA).

-Emily Aguilar Thomas is a second year M.F.A. candidate in the Drama and Theatre for Youth and Communities program at The University of Texas at Austin.
+Emily Aguilar Thomas is a M.F.A. candidate in the Drama and Theatre for Youth and Communities program at The University of Texas at Austin.
 She received a B.F.A. in Theatre Performance, and a B.A. in English Studies, Summa Cum Laude, from Niagara University, New York.
-She has worked as a Teaching Artist and Theatre program coordinator for the Indigenous Cultures Institute (San Marcos) and Camp Mosaic for Isma’ili Muslim youth (Austin).
-She has also worked as a Dramaturg for Teatro Vivo as well as a Teaching Artist and Apprentice at Zach Theatre (Austin).
-As a Teaching Artist and Applied Theatre practitioner, Emily is passionate about working with and within marginalized communities.
+She has worked as a teaching artist and theatre program coordinator for the Indigenous Cultures Institute (San Marcos) and Camp Mosaic for Isma’ili Muslim youth (Austin).
+She has also worked as a Dramaturg for Teatro Vivo as well as a teaching artist and apprentice at ZACH Theatre (Austin).
+As a teaching artist and Applied Theatre practitioner, Emily is passionate about working with and within marginalized communities.
 She is currently developing a theatre piece for pre-adolescent youth to encourage dialogue around issues of sexual violence against children.